-Secure Boot or Microsoft Secure Boot is a feature first introduced with Windows 8 and also used with Windows 10 that relies on the UEFI Secure Boot to help protect a computer from malware and rootkits from installing or booting when a computer starts.
+Secure boot or Microsoft secure boot is a feature first introduced with Windows 8, and included as part of Windows 10.
+In conjunction with the computer's UEFI secure boot technology, it helps prevent malware, such as rootkits, from running when a computer boots.
 Computers that come with Windows 8 or Windows 10 have secure boot enabled by default and will prevent any changes to the boot settings or firmware unless it is disabled.

 How to disable secure boot